KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/02-The-data-collection-spreadsheet.md

 ## Download Data Collection Spreadsheet

-Data collection spreadsheet can be downloaded from [Standard Phenotyping Procedure](https://knowpulse.usask.ca/phenotypes/raw/instructions)(needs log in to access).
+Data collection spreadsheet can be downloaded from [Standard Phenotyping Procedure](https://knowpulse.usask.ca/phenotypes/raw/instructions) (requires log in to access).
 Choose your project from the dropdown before you click on **Download Data Collection Spreadsheet** on the bottom left corner.
 ![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.7.png)

+## How to download data collection spreadsheet file?

+1. Click Change Project link, located next the project title of the currently active project to show Change Project Form.
+2. Select a project when prompted.
+The instructions page will reload with a new active project.
+This will ensure that you are downloading the data collection spreadsheet file corresponding to a project that you are working on.
+3. Click the Download Data Collection Spreadsheet link in the Standard Procedure Tab to begin file download.
+Click save when prompted.

-You will get a data collection spreadsheet as showing in the screenshot.
+You will get a data collection spreadsheet as shown in the screenshot.
-![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.8.png) A to E are default columns, followed by one column per trait.
-If any of these default traits don't apply to your data, fill the column with n/a.
+![Screenshot of main code listing](../fig/howto-upload-raw-phenotypic-data.8.png) Column A to E are default headers, followed by one column per trait.
+If any of these default traits do not apply to your data, fill the column with n/a.
 In the name column, all your names must match the existing germplasm names in KnowPulse.
 There is another tutorial to guide you through the [Germplasm Search](https://knowpulse-knowledgebase.github.io/Germplasm-Search/) process.
+If your germplasm does not exist in KnowPulse yet, please contact us.

 Please note, each project can only handle one data collection spreadsheet, therefore, if you think you will need to upload multiple files, please contact us.